-Which of the following is NOT a type of asexual reproduction? | Channels for Pearson+
+Which of the following is not a type of asexual reproduction? | Channels for Pearson+

 1

-Understand the concept of asexual reproduction: Asexual reproduction is a mode of reproduction where offspring are produced by a single parent without the involvement of gametes (sperm and egg).
-It results in offspring that are genetically identical to the parent.
+Understand the concept of asexual reproduction: Asexual reproduction is a mode of reproduction where offspring are produced by a single parent without the involvement of gamete fusion.
+The offspring are genetically identical to the parent.

-Identify common types of asexual reproduction: Fragmentation, budding, and binary fission are all types of asexual reproduction.
-Fragmentation involves an organism breaking into pieces, each of which can develop into a new organism.
-Budding involves the growth of a new organism from a part of the parent organism.
-Binary fission is a process where a single organism divides into two parts, each becoming a new organism.
+Identify the types of asexual reproduction: Common types include binary fission, fragmentation, and budding.
+Each involves different mechanisms but does not involve the fusion of gametes.

+Binary fission: This is a form of asexual reproduction commonly found in prokaryotes, such as bacteria, where the organism divides into two equal parts.

+Fragmentation: This occurs when an organism breaks into fragments, each capable of growing independently into a new organism.
+It is seen in organisms like starfish and some plants.

-Understand the process of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes (sperm and egg).
+Meiosis: Understand that meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
 It is a key process in sexual reproduction, not asexual reproduction.

-Compare meiosis with asexual reproduction: Unlike asexual reproduction, meiosis involves two parents and leads to genetic variation in the offspring.
-This is because meiosis includes the mixing of genetic material from two different parents.

-Conclude which process is not a type of asexual reproduction: Since meiosis involves sexual reproduction and genetic variation, it is not considered a type of asexual reproduction.

 Watch next